aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 ### Overview

-In this module, you will follow steps to register a sample CloudFormation Module as a private extension with the AWS CloudFormation registry in your AWS account.
+In this module, you will follow steps to register a sample CloudFormation Module as a private extension with the AWS CloudFormation registry in your AWS account for a specified AWS region.

-For this example we will be creating a Module that deploys an entire VPC, including associated resources with defaults set.
+For this example we will be creating a Module that deploys an entire [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (Amazon VPC), including associated resources with defaults set.
 This example has been chosen to show how something as complex as a VPC can be defined by a central team in a best practice way and then consumed easily by other teams.

 ### Topics Covered

 By the end of this lab, you will be able to:

 * understand key concepts to leverage when you develop a Module;
-* use the [CloudFormation Command Line Interface (CLI)](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html) to create a new project and submit the resource type as a private extension to the CloudFormation registry in your AWS account;
+* use the [CloudFormation Command Line Interface (CLI)](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/what-is-cloudformation-cli.html) to create a new project and submit the resource type as a private extension to the CloudFormation registry in your AWS account for a specified AWS region;
-* understand how to consume the Module in CloudFormation Templates.
+* understand how to consume the Module in CloudFormation templates.

 ### Start Lab